Soesterberg Air Base station crest.

 Throughout World War I Soesterberg served as the main airfield of the Luchtvaartafdeeling with several types of aircraft.
 Some were bought outright from their manufacturer, while others were interned when they diverted to Holland due to battle damage or other reasons.

-Soesterberg, an RAF (Royal Aircraft Factory) BE-2 registered as LA24 (ex-RFC1677) an interned British aircraft during the Great War in 1915 (Photo: collection Nederlands Instituut voor Militaire Historie).
+Soesterberg, an RAF (Royal Aircraft Factory) BE-2 registered as LA24 (ex-RFC1677) an interned British aircraft during the Great War in 1915 (Nederlands Instituut voor Militaire Historie).

-Aerial photo of a Handley Page V/1500 at Soesterberg, in 1919 during the ELTA (Photo: collection Nederlands Instituut voor Militaire Historie).
+Aerial photo of a Handley Page V/1500 at Soesterberg, in 1919 during the ELTA (Nederlands Instituut voor Militaire Historie).

 After the war the airfield was slowly expanding.
 The Dutch government did not spend too much money on its air force however, until the second half of the 1930s.
 Recognising the threat of Germany in particular, it embarked on a modernisation programme.
 New fighters such as the Fokker D.XXI and G.1 were ordered, along with batches of Douglas DB-8a and Fokker T.5 bombers.
 All aircraft were delivered to Soesterberg to be sent to their units.

-Fokker T.5 medium Bomber '852' at Soesterberg, in 1938 (Photo: collection Nederlands Instituut voor Militaire Historie).
+Fokker T.5 medium Bomber '852' at Soesterberg, in 1938 (Nederlands Instituut voor Militaire Historie).

 Map of Soesterberg, on the eve of World War II (10 May 1940, image via Peter van Kaathoven).

 At the beginning of World War II the German force's blitzkrieg overran the country in five days, and Soesterberg was occupied by the German Luftwaffe on 15 May 1940.
-They built three hardened runways and a large dispersal area on the east side of the airfield.
+They built three hardened runways in addition to a large dispersal area to the north, a small dispersal area on the northwest side and a large dispersal area on the east side of the airfield.

 A variety of German aircraft was stationed there during the war, initially flying missions during the Battle of Britain, and later to practice bombing missions on nearby ranges and provide fighter defence against Allied bombing missions.